 Outreach: Invest and Invite (Luke 15)

 A few years ago, we attended a very large church in Florida.
 When you attend a church for a while, you become accustomed to the way that things are done.
-I’ve attended church all my life, so I have a pretty good idea of how things operate: when to sit, when to stand, and what’s going on when different things happen.
+I've been going to church my whole life, so I know when to sit, stand, and what's happening during the service.
 I don’t even think about it; I’m familiar with the protocol.
 But this church was different.
 When it was time to sing, nobody announced a song.
 Everybody just stood up, pulled out a hymnbook, and started singing.
 It wasn’t until midway through the service that I figured out what was going on.
-The service was being televised, and they didn’t want to break up the flow of the service, so we had to follow along and anticipate what was happening next, find the hymn numbers ourselves, and always stay one step ahead.
+The service was being broadcast, so we had to keep up without interrupting it.
+We followed along, found hymn numbers ourselves, and stayed one step ahead.
 It wasn’t what we were used to, but we were able to figure it out.

-Most of us have probably had the experience of attending another church in another tradition in which they do things differently.
+Many of us have attended a church from a different tradition where practices vary.
 I’ve sat in churches where there are three or four books in the pew, and you’ve got to figure out which one to grab at the appropriate time.
 People stand and people sit, and people just start speaking in the middle of the service.
 I remember thinking, “This isn’t the way you do church.”
-Of course it was they way they did church, but it didn’t fit my Baptist background.
+Of course, it was the way they did church, but it didn’t fit my Baptist background.
 There are all kinds of things that we do that we take for granted, but they can be very confusing for someone coming in.
 It’s like going to a cricket game without knowing any of the rules.
 There’s a bit of a learning curve.

 The tables were turned on me a couple of years ago.
 I was required to attend a mosque as part of an assignment.
-I looked around and realized that I looked very different from everybody else there, and that I was the only one who didn’t know what to do.
+I noticed that I stood out from everyone else and was the only one unsure of what to do.
 The mosque wasn’t set up with newcomers in mind – just like a lot of churches aren’t either.
-It wasn’t really friendly to outsiders.
+It wasn’t particularly welcoming to those from outside.

 You’re here today, so you’re likely used to how we do things.
 But I think that many of us can agree that church can be a very difficult invitation to make.
 We’re not sure what our friends will encounter when they come to church.
 There are a lot of people who are very interested in God, but the church thing scares them off.
 The obstacle for a lot of people is the church.
 They want to know God, but the whole church thing scares them off.
-And the irony is that church, without anybody ever meaning it, becomes an obstacle to people who want to establish a relationship with Jesus Christ, rather than a help.
-We don’t intend it, and sometimes we don’t even know it, but church can be a scary place for people who aren’t already part of that church.
+Ironically, the church often becomes an obstacle for people seeking a relationship with Jesus Christ instead of being helpful.
+Church can be intimidating for those who aren't already members, even if that's not the intention.

 One of the amazing qualities that Jesus possessed while he was on earth was that Jesus was very attractive to people who weren’t religious.
 If you look at the life of Jesus, you find that religious people were often offended by Jesus, but sinners flocked to him.
 As holy as Jesus was, they felt comfortable in his presence.
 Jesus was somebody that sinners like to be around.